pexip/os-curl/tests/FILEFORMAT.md

 - **client** defines how the client should behave

-- **verify** defines how to verify that the data stored after a command has been run ended up correctly
+- **verify** defines how to verify that the data stored after a command has been run ended up correct

-Each main section has a number of available subsections that can be specified, that will be checked/used if specified.
+Each main section has a number of available subsections that can be specified, that are checked/used if specified.

 ## `<info>`

 ### `<keywords>`
 A newline-separated list of keywords describing what this test case uses and tests.
 Try to use already used keywords.
-These keywords will be used for statistical/informational purposes and for choosing or skipping classes of tests.
+These keywords are used for statistical/informational purposes and for choosing or skipping classes of tests.
 Keywords must begin with an alphabetic character, `-`, `[` or `{` and may actually consist of multiple words separated by spaces which are treated together as a single identifier.

-When using curl built with Hyper, the keywords must include HTTP or HTTPS for 'hyper mode' to kick in and make line ending checks work for tests.
+Most keywords are only there to provide a way for users to skip certain classes of tests, if desired, but a few are treated specially by the test harness or build system.

+When running a unit test and the keywords include `unittest`, the `<tool>` section can be left empty to use the standard unit test tool name `unitN` where `N` is the test number.

+The `text-ci` make target automatically skips test with the `flaky` keyword.

+Tests that have strict timing dependencies have the `timing-dependent` keyword.
+These are intended to eventually be treated specially on CI builds which are often run on overloaded machines with unpredictable timing.

 ## `<reply>`

-### `<data [nocheck="yes"] [sendzero="yes"] [base64="yes"] [hex="yes"] [nonewline="yes"] [crlf="yes"]>`
+### `<data [nocheck="yes"] [sendzero="yes"] [hex="yes"] [nonewline="yes"] [crlf="yes"]>`

 data to be sent to the client on its request and later verified that it arrived safely.
 Set `nocheck="yes"` to prevent the test script from verifying the arrival of this data.

-If the data contains `swsclose` anywhere within the start and end tag, and this is an HTTP test, then the connection will be closed by the server after this response is sent.
-If not, the connection will be kept persistent.
+If the data contains `swsclose` anywhere within the start and end tag, and this is an HTTP test, then the connection is closed by the server after this response is sent.
+If not, the connection is kept persistent.

-If the data contains `swsbounce` anywhere within the start and end tag, the HTTP server will detect if this is a second request using the same test and part number and will then increase the part number with one.
+If the data contains `swsbounce` anywhere within the start and end tag, then the HTTP server overrides the part number response returned for a subsequent request made by the same test to `previous part number + 1`.
+For example, if a test makes a request which causes the server to return `<data>` that contains keyword `swsbounce` then for the next response it ignores the requested part number and instead returns `<data1>`.
+And if `<data1>` contains keyword `swsbounce` then the next response is `<data2>` and so on.
 This is useful for auth tests and similar.

-`sendzero=yes` means that the (FTP) server will "send" the data even if the size is zero bytes.
+`sendzero=yes` means that the (FTP) server "sends" the data even if the size is zero bytes.
 Used to verify curl's behavior on zero bytes transfers.

-`base64=yes` means that the data provided in the test-file is a chunk of data encoded with base64.
-It is the only way a test case can contain binary data.
-(This attribute can in fact be used on any section, but it doesn't make much sense for other sections than "data").

 `hex=yes` means that the data is a sequence of hex pairs.
-It will get decoded and used as "raw" data.
+It gets decoded and used as "raw" data.

 `nonewline=yes` means that the last byte (the trailing newline character) should be cut off from the data before sending or comparing it.